sua8051/map4d-map-angular-support/README.md

 [More docs here](https://docs.map4d.vn/map4d-map/web/)

 ## Notice
-The `id` of map4d-map component must be unique
+1. The `id` of map4d-map component must be unique
+2. When use with `Typescript`, to bypass type checking just add `declare var map4d: any` to your source